 Three individuals will also be recognized, including

 Dan Landes: Author, Restaurateur, and Supporter of local arts as owner of Watercourse Foods, City O City, and the Deer Pile, among other businesses in Denver and abroad.

 Bill Freud: Producer of the Top-Rated DOM show of 2013, “A Heartfelt Christmas”.
 Viewers of DOM gave the show a 99% average rating, making it the highest-rated show among thousands of programs submitted to DOM.

 About the Open Media Foundation:

 The Open Media Foundation (OMF) works to put the power of media technologies in the hands of civic-minded individuals and groups.
 OMF produces high-end media content for nonprofits and public sector organizations.
 It also provides access to affordable media education and technical resources to anyone interested in expressing their own voice.
-In addition, OMF operates Denver Open Media, Denver’s public access TV station.
+In addition, OMF operates Denver Open Media, Denver’s revolutionary public access TV station, managed entirely by viewers, with a programming schedule generated through viewer voting/rating.
 To find out more about OMF, visit www.openmediafoundation.org.